-Four years after Kaleidoscope's launch, CLW returned to Merton after a major protest in 2006 involving nearly a thousand workers, and numerous injuries and arrests.
+Four years after Kaleidoscope's launch, CLW returned to Merton after a major protest in 2006 involving nearly a thousand workers, numerous injuries and arrests.
 In a CLW follow-up investigation, many of the same wage, working hour and safety violations from the 2000 report persisted.
-At the time, Disney refuted the CLW investigation and stated that the strikes were merely caused by a "disgruntled worker".
-Rather than explaining how Kaleidoscope was enabling changes at Merton, Disney denied the existence of serious problems that need to be fixed.
+Mattel refuted CLW's investigation, stating that the strikes were merely caused by a "disgruntled worker".
+Rather than explaining how Kaleidoscope was enabling changes at Merton, Mattel denied the existence of serious problems that need to be fixed.